-In the first article we covered how an injury takes the ordinary and exaggerates it to the point of paralyzation.
-Whatever the age, activity level or injury, the effect is as unique as the person experiencing it.
+Injury takes the ordinary and exaggerates it to the point of paralyzation.
+Whatever your age, activity level or injury, the effect of injury is as unique as the person experiencing it.
 Athletes are more prone to the negative effects of injury simply because it takes them away from the activity they love, and therefore drastically change their lifestyle!

-We determined that the first step for an injured athlete is Being Where You Are AT NOW.
-Although it's not easy it is as simple as a paradigm shift.
+The first step for an injured athlete is to Be Where You're AT NOW.
+Although it's not easy it's as simple as a paradigm shift.
 As an athlete you like to look back and see progress.
-The thought that you may not have control over what is happening to parts of your body right now, is unnerving, but you do have control over how you see things.
+The thought that you may not have control over what is happening to parts of your body right now is unnerving, but you do have control over how you see things.
 What appears on the surface as a tragedy can be a life-changing miracle if you embrace it.

 Target Recovery in Bite-Size Pieces

 Don't look at the big picture - it's overwhelming.
 Break it down into bite-size pieces that you can target individually.
 The pieces will come together naturally.
 It's not in the thought or intent, it's in the action:) Here are some ideas on how you target: